SethuGopalan/mlflow_server/README.md

 This is a private AI lab setup.

-Fedora hosts the shared MLflow Tracking Server.
+The host machine runs the shared MLflow Tracking Server.
 PostgreSQL stores MLflow metadata.
-MinIO stores models and artifacts.
-Coder projects, training scripts, and future Jetson workloads can all connect to the same MLflow tracking endpoint.
+S3-compatible object storage stores models and artifacts.
+Development workspaces, training scripts, and future compute nodes can all connect to the same MLflow tracking endpoint.